ahuarte47/duckdb-pdal/README.md

     └──────────┴───────────┴───────┴───────┴───────┘
     ```

+    PDAL supports to read remote files (eg. HTTP/HTTPS, AWS S3), so you can read point cloud data from a remote location:

+    ```sql
+    SELECT
+        COUNT(*) AS point_count
+    FROM
+        PDAL_Read('s3://my-bucket/autzen_trim.laz')
+    ;
+    ┌─────────────┐
+    │ point_count │
+    │    int64    │
+    ├─────────────┤
+    │    110000   │
+    └─────────────┘
+    ```

+    Set first the necessary credentials for accessing the remote storage.

 + ### PDAL_Info

     To get information about the point cloud files without reading all the data, use the `PDAL_Info` function: